 Tom Haak, founder and director of The HR Trend Institute, argues that a big challenge for organizations is to make talent management urgent, and to make it a priority of today, not the future.
 With this in mind, however, it’s good to be prepared for what’s coming in 2018.
-Below are eight talent management trends Haak believes will be prominent in the upcoming year.
+Haak has provided the top talent management trends of 2018 in his article, “8 talent management trends for 2018,” available here.

 Employees are always looking for ways to improve themselves in the workplace, or improve their work habits.
 Performance consulting and feedback is definitely the practice you’ll want to implement to help people grow and become better at their jobs.
 Regular and granular feedback, with guidance, based on real performance will help give employees an idea of which perfomance areas they need to improve.